turing-machines/mentals-ai/README.md

 # root
 ## use: meme_explain

-1. Come up with 3 memes on any theme;
+1. Create 3 memes about AGI;
 2. Then meme explain with meme per call;
-3. Output memes and explanations in a list.
+3. Output memes and their explanations in a list.

 # meme_explain